-2012.
-Reconnaissance of bird strike potential at Wind Farm - Burwash Landing, YT 2013.
-(Fall, 2013) Analysis of Bird Strike potential at Wind Farm - Burwash Landing, YT D. Mossop, J.Vigliotti, G.Poile KFN, JP Pinard, PEng, e) Steering/working Group and annual forum In the current year the Working Group met less regularly with new guidelines and an expanded membership.
+- 2012.
+Reconnaissance of bird strike potential at Wind Farm Burwash Landing, YT - 2013.
+(Fall, 2013) Analysis of Bird Strike potential at Wind Farm Burwash Landing, YT - 2015.
+Preliminary assessment of bird strike potential at wind farm site Burwash Landing, YT interim report: 2012-2014.
+Kluane First Nation/Yukon Research Ctr ms 14pp.
+D. Mossop KFN, JP Pinard, PEng, e) Steering/working Group and annual forum In the current year the Working Group met less regularly with new guidelines and an expanded membership.
 Scott Gilbert and D. Mossop of the Yukon College staff with organizational assistance provided by the Yukon Research Centre continued the responsibility of organizing and providing secretariat for the group.
 YC former and returning student Shannon Harvey provided that function.
-One of the most important parts to the project, is an annual public forum of biodiversity related current field research organized at the College.
+One of the most important parts of the project, is an annual public forum of biodiversity related current field research organized at the College.
 The event was held in November.
-Publication of abstracts from the forum and a listing of projects generally addressing biodiversity research in the Yukon continued. (http://www.yukoncollege.yk.ca/research/project/forum)
+Publication of abstracts from the forum and a listing of projects generally addressing biodiversity research in the Yukon continued.